Word-Graph2vec: An efficient word embedding approach on word co-occurrence graph using random walk technique: Experimental Analysis

 \section{Experimental Analysis}

-\subsection{Experimental Setting}
+\subsection{\textbf{Experimental Setting}}

-We use different data sets to test our approaches (See Table~\ref{tab:data_statistic}).
+We use various data sets to test our approaches.
+The processed dataset information can be found in Table \ref{tab:data_statistic}.

 \textbf{Text8}~\footnote{\url{http://mattmahoney.NET/dc/text8.zip}}: Text8~\cite{multimedia2009large} contains 100M processed Wikipedia characters created by changing the case to lower of the text and removing any character other than the 26 letters $a$ through $z$.
-Meanwhile, PyDictonary, as in the English language dictionary along with the Wordnet lexical database and Enchant Spell Dictionary, is applied to filter the correct English words.
-After pre-processing, Text8 contains 135,317 various words, 3,920,065 word co-occurrence relationships, and the density of the word co-occurrence graph is around 0.02\%.
+Meanwhile, PyDictonary, as in the English language dictionary, Wordnet lexical database, and Enchant Spell Dictionary, is applied to filter the correct English words.

 \textbf{One billion words benchmark (1b words banchmark)} ~\footnote{\url{https://www.kaggle.com/datasets/alexrenz/one-billion-words-benchmark}}: This is a new benchmark corpus with nearly 1 billion words of training data, which is used to measure the progress of statistical language modeling.
-It was initially published in~\cite{chelba2013one}.
-The same pre-processing technique is applied to filter the data set.
-After pre-processing, 1b words benchmark contains 82,473 various words, 54,125,475 word co-occurrence relationships, and the density of the word co-occurrence graph is around 0.80\%.